Yu-Gi-Oh! Trading Card Game: Example

+As only effects are negated, the opponent does not get to take back the card they discarded.

+Chains only begin when a player activates a card or its effects.
+Summoning or Tributing a monster, changing the battle position of a monster, or paying the maintenance cost of a card are not considered card effects, and they do not start chains by themselves.

 Product information

-Yu-Gi-Oh!
-Trading Cards are available in Starter decks, Structure decks, booster packs, collectible tins, and occasionally as promotional cards.
+Yu-Gi-Oh! cards are available in Starter Decks, Structure Decks, booster packs, collectible tins, and occasionally as promotional cards.

 Booster packs

-As in all other trading card games, booster packs are the primary avenue of card distribution.
-In Konami's distribution areas, five or nine random cards are found in each booster pack depending on the set and each set contains around one hundred different cards.
-However, in Upper Deck's areas, early booster packs contained a random assortment of nine cards (rarity and value varies), with the whole set ranging around one hundred and thirty cards.
-To catch up with the Japanese meta game, two or more original sets were combined into one.
-Now, more recent Upper Deck sets have simply duplicated the original set.
-Some booster sets are reprinted / reissued (e.g. Dark Beginnings Volume 1 and 2).
-This type of set usually contains a larger number of cards (around 200 to 250), and they contain twelve cards along with one tip card rather than the normal five or nine.
-Since the release of Tactical Evolution in 2007, all booster packs that have a Holographic / Ghost Rare card, will also contain a rare.
-Current sets have 100 different cards per set.
+As in all other collectible card games, booster packs are the primary avenue of card distribution.
+In Konami's distribution areas, five or nine random cards are found in each booster pack depending on the set and region, and each set contains varying numbers of different cards.
+Early Upper Deck booster packs contained a random assortment of nine cards (rarity and value varied), with the whole set ranging around one hundred and thirty cards, as to catch up with the Japanese card pool, two or more original sets were combined into one.
+Once they did, they changed to simply duplicating the original sets.
+Some secondary booster packs are reprinted/reissued (e.g. Dark Beginnings Volume 1 and 2); this type of set usually contained a larger number of cards (around 200 to 250), and they contained twelve cards along with one tip card rather than the normal five or nine.
+Since the release of Tactical Evolution in 2007, all booster packs that have a Holographic/Ghost Rare card, will also contain a rare.
+Current main booster packs have 101 different cards per set.
 There are also special booster packs that are given to those who attend a tournament.
-These sets change each time there is a different tournament and have fewer cards than a typical booster pack.
-There are eight Tournament Packs, eight Champion Packs, and 10 Turbo Packs.
+These sets change periodically and have fewer cards than a typical booster pack, and sometimes switch name altogether (Tournament Packs, Champion Packs, Turbo Packs, Astral Packs, etc.).

-Duelist packs
+Duelist Packs

-Duelist packs are similar to booster packs, albeit are focused around the types of cards used by characters in the various anime series.
-Cards in each pack are reduced from nine to five making it slightly harder to pull higher rarity cards.
+Duelist Packs are a type of booster pack focused around the cards used by characters in the various anime series.
+Cards in each pack were reduced from nine to five making it slightly harder to pull higher rarity cards.
+They have been discontinued.

 Promotional cards

-Some cards in the TCG have been released by other means, such as inclusion in video games, movies, and Shonen Jump Magazine issues.
-These cards often are exclusive and have a special type of rarity or are never-before-seen to the public.
-Occasionally, cards like Elemental Hero Stratos and Chimeratech Fortress Dragon have been re-released as revisions.
-The rarest promo Yu-Gi-Oh! cards are among the most expensive CCG cards.
+Some cards in the TCG/OCG have been released by other means, such as inclusion in video games, movies, and Jump magazine issues.
+These cards are often exclusive and have a special rarity.
+Occasionally, existing cards that have been forbidden are re-released with revised effects.